Corrigan-Radgowski Correctional Center

 The Radgowski Annex Building, which first opened in 1957, has a capacity of 257 prisoners.
 It temporarily closed in 1991 but reopened in 1997.
-In 2017 Governor of Connecticut Dan Malloy announced that the annex will close due to a lack of prisoners resulting from a lowered crime rate.
+In 2017 Governor of Connecticut Dan Malloy announced that the annex would close due to a lack of prisoners resulting from a lowered crime rate, with the annex officially having been closed on Oct.
+6th, 2021.
 Gov Ned Lamont announced Sept.
-8th 2021, that the prison will close by the end of 2021 due to declining inmate population.
+8th 2021, that the prison itself would close by the end of 2021 due to an overall declining inmate population.
+However, the prison is still open and operating as of November 2025.